AI in construction - use cases from practice

 Automated construction progress monitoring uses AI-supported systems to monitor construction progress in real time.
 Camera systems are used almost exclusively for this.
 These capture data from the construction site, which is analyzed by algorithms to track progress and detect deviations.

-The use of AI technologies varies depending on the construction phase, be it earthworks, shell construction or interior finishing.
-Each of these phases has specific requirements and uses different technical approaches to optimize processes and increase efficiency.
+The use of AI technologies varies depending on the construction phase, be it earthworks, shell construction or finishing.
+The data obtained enables an objective assessment of the project status and improves transparency for clients and project participants.

 Technology description